wids-tucson/wids-tucson-2021/content/home/outline.md

 {{% div flex-container %}}
   <div class="flex-child magenta">
-    <h4>Present in the Data Blitz and potentially win $100  </h4>
+    <h4>Present in the Data Blitz</h4>
 Presenters will give a 3-minute overview of their research using 3 PowerPoint slides (template to be provided) discussing: the research problem, tools, and/or approach.
-Sign up <a href="https://docs.google.com/forms/d/e/1FAIpQLSfl1T6mYeh_lH425jZFXZBASy7Jq3qbO9jJe7UCoEw5bp_uYQ/viewform">here</a> by April 4, 2021. .
+Sign up <a href="https://docs.google.com/forms/d/e/1FAIpQLSfl1T6mYeh_lH425jZFXZBASy7Jq3qbO9jJe7UCoEw5bp_uYQ/viewform">here</a> by April 4, 2021.
+Prizes awarded to the top 6 presenters selected by the audience.
   </div>
   <div class="flex-child green">
     <h4>T-Shirt Design Contest</h4>